When it comes to Christmas food, for us it’s all about those little extras that you wouldn’t normally buy, cook or serve up.

 From the party food canapes and countless bottles of prosecco, to the pigs in blankets, copious amounts of smoked salmon and, of course, the sprouts (fried, not boiled), to the neverending puddings, cakes and desserts.
 And then there’s the cheese, which no doubt is picked at until we’re full to burst.

 For the host, it often means endless trips to the supermarket, overbuying crisps and running out of space to store it all.
-While everyone else in the family can only look on at the Christmas food, under strict orders not to dare to touch it until the big day.
+Meanwhile, everyone else in the family can only look on at the Christmas food, under strict orders not to dare to touch it until the big day.

 So if you’re going to someone else’s for Christmas and are looking for the perfect food gift for them, want something different to wrap up and place under the tree, or maybe want to treat yourself – we all deserve it after the year we’ve had – these are the perfect gifts for the occasion that we’ve had the hard job of testing and tasting.